FeLiNa0/parallelly/README.md

     --command-output-command-args|--cc-args or set $SHOW_CMD_OUTPUT_CMD_ARGS:
         Arguments for command for printing stderr and stdout of a command
         Default: -n1
-    --tmp-dir or set $PARALLELY_TMP_DIR:
+    --tmp-dir or set $PARALLELLY_TMP_DIR:
         If you don't have mktemp on your system, you must set this option with the environment variable!
-        Note: parallely usually needs a tmp directory to parse its arguments!
+        Note: parallelly usually needs a tmp directory to parse its arguments!
         Alternative: set $MK_TEMP and $MK_TEMP_ARGS
         Default: created using mktemp
     --line-count|--no-line-count or set $SHOW_LINE_COUNT: